 Purpose: Conduct hypothesis-driven research to gather preliminary data for proof-of-principle projects, or projects based on promising preliminary data gathered through prior pilot research.
 The goal is to support new investigators on independent research projects within the focus areas covered under TRDRP research priorities.
-New investigators may use this award to generate pilot data for future funding or they may use it to for an established line of research that is supported by preliminary evidence.
+New investigators may use this award to generate pilot data for future funding or they may use it for an established line of research that is supported by preliminary evidence.

 Eligibility: Any tobacco related topic may be submitted under the New Investigator Award mechanism.
-Please note the changes in the "Scientific Eligibility Criteria" section and the refined definition of tobacco-relatedness.
+Please note the changes in the "Scientific Eligibility Criteria" section.

 Letter of Intent Requirement: A letter of Intent is required for the New Investigator Award mechanism.
-It will be used to assess the application eligibility requirement of tobacco-relatedness and alignment with TRDRP goals as outlined in the Introduction.
+It will be used to assess the application eligibility and potential impact of the proposed research on California's tobacco control efforts as outlined in the most recent TEROC Plan and California Endgame Policy Platform linked here.

-- Maximum award amount per year: \$200,000 (direct costs) - Maximum duration: 3 years - Allowable direct costs: Salaries, fringe benefits, supplies, publishing, sub-contracts, equipment (costing more than \$5,000), and travel. - Travel: - Project-related travel: As needed (must be fully justified) - Travel to TRDRP conference: \$750 (mandatory) - Scientific conference travel: Up to \$2,000 per year (excluding a mandatory allocation of \$750 in one year of the project for travel to the TRDRP conference; TRDRP conference to be allocated in year 1 of the budget) - Indirect costs: Full indirect costs are allowed to non-UC institutions.
+- Maximum award amount per year: \$200,000 (direct costs) - Maximum duration: 3 years - Allowable direct costs: Salaries, fringe benefits, supplies, publishing, sub-contracts, equipment (costing more than \$5,000), and travel. - Travel: - o Project-related travel: As needed (must be fully justified) - Travel to TRDRP conference: \$750 (mandatory) - Scientific conference travel: Up to \$2,000 per year (excluding a mandatory allocation of \$750 in one year of the project for travel to the TRDRP conference; TRDRP conference to be allocated in year 1 of the budget) - Indirect costs: Full indirect costs are allowed to non-UC institutions.
 Indirect costs to UC campuses are capped at 35 percent, or 25 percent for projects conducted off-campus.

-All out-of-state sub-contracts and collaborations must be well-justified; please note that funding for out-ofstate expenses is extremely limited and TRDRP does not encourage such expenses.
+^{}All out-of-state sub-contracts and collaborations must be well-justified; please note that funding for out-of-state expenses is extremely limited and TRDRP does not encourage such expenses.